bggolden11/AI/ReadMe.txt

     Time Taken: 0.004
     Memory Used: 83.44Kb

 The time output is in seconds.
-Also, I couldnt find a good library for getting c++ memory used so I'm using the sizeOF operation to get the memory of each new node that is created and then converting the bytes to Kb.
+Also, I couldn't find a good library for getting c++ memory used so I'm using the sizeOF operation to get the memory of each new node that is created and then converting the bytes to Kb.

-Testing Envirement:
+Testing Environment:
 I wrote this code on OSX; however, I also tested it on systems4 which is a linux envirement.